ptnnx/Mophun/README.md

 ![Screenshots](Screenshots/34.png)
 ![Screenshots](Screenshots/35.png)

-### MoRePhun
-A new and open source emulator by Luca91.
-It is only a proof of concept, as only a few opcodes and a couple of SDK APIs are emulated, and there is no heap.
-There is sprite and input support, as well as support for the collision API.
-It is compatible with a few small homebrews.
-Luca91 mentions the SDK API handler needs to be better organized.

 ### Mophun SDK
 Mophun was a mobile phone games SDK, it was released in 2002, C based SDK specialised to game development for mobile devices.
 It was made possible by Synergenix and it was coming with a free license to develop games.
 Mophun SDK allowed creation of games for the Symbian OS platform without the burned of the complexity of Symbian OS.

 [Mophun SDK 2.5](http://tuxality.net/public/MophunSDK_2_5.zip) or [here](https://vetusware.com/download/Mophun%20SDK%202.5/?id=17165)

 # Mophun 3D support

-— There are two versions of Mophun 2D and 3D, for low-end (Sony Ericsson T3xx, T6xx devices) and high-end handsets (Symbian UIQ/S60 devices with N-Gage/QD) and it's often used to provide embedded (pre-installed) games on mobile phone handsets.
+— There are two versions of Mophun 2D and 3D, for low-end (Sony Ericsson T3xx, T6xx devices) and high-end handsets (Symbian UIQ/S60 devices with N-Gage/QD and Windows Mobile) and it's often used to provide embedded (pre-installed) games on mobile phone handsets.

-— More information find out <b><i>[Mophun 3D database](https://github.com/ptnn0/Mophun/tree/main/Mophun%203D%20database)</b></i>, Newer Mophun 3D SDK is unavailable.
-All 3D mophun games released for Symbian UIQ/S60.
+— More information find out <b><i>[Mophun 3D database](https://github.com/ptnn0/Mophun/tree/main/Mophun%203D%20database)</b></i> and <b><i>[3D supported mophun devices](https://github.com/ptnn0/Mophun/tree/main/List%20of%20Mophun%20supported%20phones)</b></i>, Newer Mophun 3D SDK is unavailable.
+All 3D mophun games released for Symbian UIQ/S60 and Windows Mobile.

 <details>
 <summary><b><i>Later 3D based mophun games</b></i></summary>